Liquid Template Concepts

 In addition to the fields that are printed to the PDF, the templates also include texts for the email that JustOn sends to distribute the rendered PDF documents.

-Version 2 of JustOn's PDF template mechanism is built around files written in the Liquid template language.
+An alternate version of JustOn's PDF template mechanism is built around files written in the Liquid template language.
 To render the files and to produce the corresponding PDF output, JustOn uses a dedicated service based on the Chromium PDF engine.
-Use this approach if your business requires sophisticated PDF customizations that are difficult or impossible to implement with version 1 of JustOn's PDF template mechanism.
+Use this approach if your business requires sophisticated PDF customizations that are difficult or impossible to implement with standard templates and Visualforce PDF rendering, like, for example, custom fonts or QR codes for Swiss invoices.

 Usually, you have multiple templates that each serve a specific target.
 There are, basically, two ways to diversify templates: